rclone/rclone/docs/content/flags.md

       --s3-leave-parts-on-error                      If true avoid calling abort upload on a failure, leaving all successfully uploaded parts on S3 for manual recovery.
       --s3-list-chunk int                            Size of listing chunk (response list for each ListObject S3 request). (default 1000)
       --s3-location-constraint string                Location constraint - must be set to match the Region.
+      --s3-memory-pool-flush-time Duration           How often internal memory buffer pools will be flushed. (default 1m0s) --s3-memory-pool-use-mmap                      Whether to use mmap buffers in internal memory pool.
       --s3-provider string                           Choose your S3 provider.
       --s3-region string                             Region to connect to.
       --s3-secret-access-key string                  AWS Secret Access Key (password) --s3-server-side-encryption string             The server-side encryption algorithm used when storing this object in S3.
       --s3-session-token string                      An AWS session token
+      --s3-sse-customer-algorithm string             If using SSE-C, the server-side encryption algorithm used when storing this object in S3.
+      --s3-sse-customer-key string                   If using SSE-C you must provide the secret encyption key used to encrypt/decrypt your data.
+      --s3-sse-customer-key-md5 string               If using SSE-C you must provide the secret encryption key MD5 checksum.
       --s3-sse-kms-key-id string                     If using KMS ID you must provide the ARN of Key.
       --s3-storage-class string                      The storage class to use when storing new objects in S3.
       --s3-upload-concurrency int                    Concurrency for multipart uploads. (default 4) --s3-upload-cutoff SizeSuffix                  Cutoff for switching to chunked upload (default 200M) --s3-use-accelerate-endpoint                   If true use the AWS S3 accelerated endpoint.
       --s3-v2-auth                                   If true use v2 authentication.
+      --seafile-create-library                       Should create library if it doesn't exist --seafile-encoding MultiEncoder                This sets the encoding for the backend. (default Slash,DoubleQuote,BackSlash,Ctl,InvalidUtf8)
+      --seafile-library string                       Name of the library.
+Leave blank to access all non-encrypted libraries.
+      --seafile-library-key string                   Library password (for encrypted libraries only).
+Leave blank if you pass it through the command line.
+      --seafile-pass string                          Password
+      --seafile-url string                           URL of seafile host to connect to --seafile-user string                          User name
       --sftp-ask-password                            Allow asking for SFTP password when needed.
       --sftp-disable-hashcheck                       Disable the execution of SSH commands to determine if remote file hashing is available.
       --sftp-host string                             SSH host to connect to